Table of Contents

 The exam consists of a physical exam along with a review of exposure history and medical records of any health concerns believed to be related to Agent Orange exposure.
 A VA medical professional will discuss the results with the veteran during a consultation after the exam, and a written report will be mailed.

 While it can help provide supporting medical documentation, the Agent Orange Registry medical examination is not connected to any other veterans benefits offered by Veterans Affairs.
 Veterans seeking disability compensation for presumptive disabilities such as bladder cancer, Parkinsonism, or hypothyroidism will still need to apply for benefits regardless of participating in the Agent Orange Registry health exam.

 War Related Illness and Injury Study Center (WRIISC)

 Veterans who are having difficulty finding treatment for their medical symptoms can be referred to the War Related Illness and Injury Study Center (WRIISC).
 The WRIISC seeks to help wartime veterans with illnesses that are difficult to diagnose.
 The study center has a location in Washington, D.C., East Orange, NJ, and Palo Alto, CA.

 To participate in the WRIISC, veterans must have a referral and must be enrolled in VA health care.
 Referrals can be obtained from their Primary Care Manager or a VA Environmental Registry Coordinator.
 To submit a referral, providers will describe the unexplained systems and include any test results received from outside the VA health care systems.

-Eligibility requirements for the program are few.
+The eligibility requirements for the program are few.
 Veterans must be physically and mentally stable.
 The veteran’s unexplained symptoms must have lasted at least six months and must be connected to military service.

-Once the referral is approved, the veteran will receive an e-consult and future tests may be ordered.
+Once the referral is approved, the veteran will receive an e-consult, and future tests may be ordered.
 Any recommendations of the WRIISC will be sent to the referring primary care manager.

 The Side Effects of Agent Orange